DuncanRuns/Hermes/README.md

           specifically excluded from this log.
     - `level_settings` (pre 1.16 only)
-        - An object containing most fields from the server's `LevelSettings` object, which has similar fields to generatoroptions as well as some others.
+        - An object containing most fields from the server's `LevelSettings` object, which has similar fields to generator_options as well as some others.
 Some fields, such as `level_type_options` and `bonus_chest`, are only initialized in the `LevelSettings` object under certain conditions, typically world creation.
-    - `entered_seed` (if the server initialized from a world creation)
+    - `entered_seed` (if the dedicated/integrated server initialized from a world creation)
-        - Will always be a JSON string, however, as a result of ensuring mod compatibility and minimal implementation, versions 1.16.2-1.19.3 will have the resulting seed rather than the original text entered in the box.
+        - Will always be a string, however, as a result of ensuring mod compatibility and minimal implementation, clients on versions 1.16.2-1.19.3 will have the resulting seed rather than the original text entered in the box.
 It is guaranteed that if the seed box is left empty, the resulting entered seed field will also be empty.
     - `world_time`
         - Total ticks ran in world, should be 0 for new world.
     - `atum_running` (if atum is also installed)